 Incorrect: “More patents have been awarded to IEEE members than to members of any other professional society.”
 (The first sentence is shorter, yet it conveys the same message as the other; it also more accurately describes what IEEE does.)

 - Use conventional terminology when providing directions or instructions.
 There is a varied understanding among users as to what many site features are called.
 If using acronyms or terminology specific to IEEE, make sure to explain or define it as needed.

-- Avoid first person language such as “we” or “our,” e.g., “IEEE conducts meetings …” or “The Member and Geographic Activities Board will meet …”.
+- Avoid first-person language such as “we” or “our,” for example, “IEEE conducts meetings …” or “The Member and Geographic Activities Board will meet …”

 - Avoid making exaggerated claims or using promotional language to describe products and services.
 Use factual, objective information to present information more objectively.